 7. Police

 Windham is served by the State Police and the Windham County Sheriff's Department which are on call for emergencies.
+In addition, Windham County Sheriff's Department is hired to provide road patrol throughout the town.

 8. Health Services